 If the situation calls for an appropriate consequence, try making the consequence as natural as possible.

 For example, my toddler went through a phase of biting while he was nursing because he thought it was funny.
 He didn’t stop until I started using a natural consequence, which was to tell him “We won’t nurse if you bite.
-I don’t mean forever, but we aren’t going to nurse until later.”
+I don’t mean forever, but I will not let you bite me.”

 If your toddler is being aggressive with friends and steps 1-3 aren’t working, it might be appropriate to find a consequence that will teach them something about the natural consequences of that behavior like taking a toy away for some time, or leaving a playdate early.
 Check out this post for more ideas on how to correct and hold consequences for a toddler’s aggressive behavior.

 5.Try Your Best Not to React to an Aggressive Toddler

 Toddlers are like little scientists, they are testing the world around them to see how people react.
 Sometimes it can be hard to curb your natural reaction, but if you yell or react in a big way, your toddler is likely to repeat the behavior to make the big reaction happen again.

 Instead, express what you are feeling to them calmly.
-Calmly say “That hurts” or “It’s not ok to hit”.
+Calmly say “That hurts” or “I won’t let you hit me”.
 Etc. When you stay calm and express how you feel, your toddler is more likely to understand and stop seeking out the negative attention and strong emotional reactions from you.